This simulation shows rectangular objects colliding in 2 dimensions.

 Click near an object to exert a rubber band force with your mouse.
 With the keyboard you can control four "thrusters".
 The keys S,D,F,E control the blue object.
 The keys J,K,L,I (and also the arrow keys) control the green object.

 Here is a picture of how the keyboard controls are arranged.
-If the keys don't work, try clicking near an object first - this ensures that keystrokes are passed to the simulation instead of the buttons or scrollbars.
+If the keys don't work, try clicking near an object first - this ensures that keystrokes are passed to the simulation.
 On some browsers (Opera) you might have to also type into one of the numeric controls (like gravity) then click near an object before keystrokes are passed to the simulation.

 keyboard thruster controls